ranaabarghout/ranaabarghout/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on applying deep learning techniques to genome-scale models!
+- 🔭 I’m currently working on applying deep learning techniques to genome-scale metabolic models!
-- 🌱 Also learning more about generative ML methods (diffusion models, transformers, etc!)
+- 🌱 Also learning more about generative and graph ML methods
 - 💬 Ask me about ML in metabolic engineering!
 - 📫 How to reach me: X (rana_barghout) or email!